dm-shr/social-network-analytics/README.md

 ## Skills Cultivated

-- Mastered Python's data manipulation and visualization libraries, enhanced OOP skills.
+- Mastered Python's data manipulation and visualization libraries, enhanced OOP skills writing classes for the ETL tasks code.
-- Honed SQL skills for comprehensive data exploration and analysis.
+- Enhanced SQL skills (Clickhouse) for comprehensive data exploration and analysis.
+- Mastered BI tools (Superset) to visualize the data in an automated way.
+- Learned ETL pipeline buiding with Airflow and real-time system notification with Telegram bot API.
 - Developed a deep understanding of A/B testing methodologies and statistical analysis.
 - Gained hands-on experience with predictive analytics tools like Google's Causal Impact and Uber's Orbit package.

 ## Project Structure

 - `notebooks/`: Jupyter notebooks containing code and insights for each project phase.
-- `dashboards/`: Screenshots or exported dashboards illustrating key findings.
-- `scripts/`: Python scripts for automating processes and setting up pipelines.
+- `etl-setup/`: Python code for DAG setting up and its final output
-- `data/`: Sample or synthesized data employed in analyses.
-- `reports/`: Detailed reports, actionable insights, and results for each analysis phase.
+- `automated-reports/`: Code to set up reporting systems and a report example
+- `alert-system-report/`: Code to set up Anomaly detection system and a report example
+- `dashboards/`: Screenshots of the dashboards.

 ## Get Started